EibSReM/RequestCollectionComputerVisionAPIs/README.md

 * NIA
   * Create an Account on Obervation.org: https://observation.org/accounts/signup/
   * Write an E-Mail to observation.org and ask them to enable your account to access the computer vision model: info@observation.org

+## Approach Demo

+* In the folder [demo](/demo/) you can find a couple of images and a README with the expected results for demonstration purposes.